ArunAniyan/Machine-Learning-Journal-Club/README.md

 # Machine-Learning-Journal-Club
-Codes, documents, tutorials and conversations on Machine Learning
+Welcome to the SKA Machine Learning Github page.
+In this page you can post and share Codes, documents, tutorials and conversations on Machine Learning and related topics.
+Please feel free to post issues, add new topics to the wiki page and even share any new codes that you have written.